dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 categorical, count, or continuous treatments but only supports continuous outcomes.

 !!! note
-    For a deeper dive on S-learning, T-learning, and R-learning see:
+    For a deeper dive on S-learning, T-learning, and X-learning see:

         Künzel, Sören R., Jasjeet S. Sekhon, Peter J. Bickel, and Bin Yu.
 "Metalearners for estimating heterogeneous treatment effects using machine learning."
 Proceedings of the